Frequently Asked Questions

 SermonBrowser comes with several widgets you can add to your sidebars - just go to Appearance and choose Widgets.

-If you want to add sermons elsewhere on your site, and your comfortable in editing template files, add the following code:
+If you want to add sermons elsewhere on your site, and you are comfortable in editing template files, add the following code:

 <?php if (function_exists('sb_display_sermons')) sb_display_sermons(array('display_preacher' => 1, 'display_passage' => 1, 'display_date' => 1, 'display_player' => 0, 'preacher' => 0, 'service' => 0, 'series' => 0, 'limit' => 5, 'url_only' => 0)) ?>.
 Each of the values in that line can be changed or omitted (if they are omitted, the default values are used).
 For example, you could just use: